Define your workout goal

 Is the timing of protein intake important?

 Getting enough amino acids is essential for maintaining and building muscle.
 For strength athletes, the optimal dose is 1.6-1.8 grams of protein per kilogram of body weight.
 This figure can be as high as 2g / kg for vegans due to the lower quality of plant protein.
 It is essential to distribute the protein evenly throughout the day.
 Even if you exercise in the evening, your breakfast proteins are crucial too.

 Athletes often panic a little when it comes to protein after exercise.
 This is directly related to the concept of the “anabolic window.”
-When you do strength training, your muscles become more sensitive to muscle protein synthesis.
+When you do strength training to improve your workout, your muscles become more sensitive to muscle protein synthesis.
 But this does not last 1-2 hours, as some believe this window can be from 24 to 48 hours.
 Of course, a protein shake can help you get enough protein, but it is not necessary to take it if you can wait for a packed lunch or dinner after your workout.
 It is advisable to divide your total protein intake into 3-5 meals, consuming at least 25-30 grams of protein at a time.